seanwbrooks/twikr_using_webpacker/README.md

 **Sean Brooks**

 # Acknowledgments
 I'd like to thank everyone at [Launch Academy](https://www.launchacademy.com/).
-The Experience Engineers, my peers, and the past cohorts, whose insight has made previous curriculums better than before, were valuable resources that helped me make this project possible.
+My mentors and peers were valuable resources that helped me make this project possible.
+Also, a big thanks to the years of previous Launchers for building a stronger curriculum and helping those who have come after you.